 Event Meta Panel Layout

 Analysts reviewing the metadata associated with results in the Events view can change the order of the metadata listed to find what they are looking for more easily.
 The layout of the list of metadata has been changed to be more intuitive, and metadata can optionally be grouped by the sequence in which they were generated or alphabetically.
-For more information, see "View Associated Metadata for an Event" the Investigate User Guide.
-Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.
+For more information, see "View Associated Metadata for an Event" in Analyze Events in the Events View.

 Query Auto-Complete Indicates Meta Key Index Level

 During the creation of a query, analysts are given further details on how metadata is defined in the indices so they know what types of queries can and cannot be executed.
 As part of the auto-completion menu in Guided Mode, indicators on the meta keys depict at what level the meta keys are indexed.
-For more information, see "Visual Feedback in Guided Mode" the Investigate User Guide.
-Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.
+For more information, see "Visual Feedback in Guided Mode" in Filter Results in the Events View.

 Create and Edit Incidents from Investigate